nodeontrain/nodeontrain.xyz/tuts/secure_password.md

 ### Minimum password standards

-It’s good practice in general to enforce some minimum standards on passwords to make them harder to guess.
+It's good practice in general to enforce some minimum standards on passwords to make them harder to guess.
 Picking a length of 6 as a reasonable minimum leads to the validation test

 `test/models/user_test.js`